 It is made by pounding a mixture of boiled cassava and plantains into a soft sticky paste to go along with spicy tomato soup.

 Omo Tuo (or rice balls) is another traditional Ghanaian food that shows the many ways of eating rice.

-It comprises of soft boiled grains that are formed into balls and served with a variety of soups.
+It comprises soft-boiled grains that are formed into balls and served with a variety of soups.

 It makes a great accompaniment to many dishes like fufu.

-Most of the times, groundnut are roasted and eaten as a snack but are used to make groundnut soup sometimes
+Most of the time, groundnut are roasted and eaten as a snack but are used to make groundnut soup sometimes